 The basic rule of tips, under federal law and state law, is that they belong to the employee, not the employer.
 Employers may not require employees to hand over their tips unless one of these exceptions applies:

 Employees are entitled to earn the full minimum wage per hour as set by federal or state law.
 Montana's minimum wage is adjusted each year based on cost-of-living.
-For the current rate, see our article on Montana wage and hour laws.
+In 2024, the Montana minimum wage is $10.30 per hour.
+(For the current rate, see our article on Montana wage and hour laws.)

 Under federal law and in most states, employers may pay tipped employees less than the minimum wage, as long as employees earn enough in tips to make up the difference.
 This is called a "tip credit."
 However, Montana law does not allow employers to take a tip credit.
 Employees are entitled to the full state minimum wage per hour, regardless of how much they make in tips.